 In early 2009, four friendly bassoonists gathered together to while away a windy evening exploring some bassoon quartet repertoire.
 The burbling sound of four bassoons proved so enjoyable that Reed Rage was born, and the quartet made its debut at Burgh House in Hampstead later that year.
-Since then, Reed Rage has been delighting audiences around the country, and is available for recitals, events and education work.
+Until 2017, Reed Rage delighted audiences around the country with recitals, events and education work.

 "The bassoon is one of my favourite instruments.
 It has the medieval aroma, like the days when everything used to sound like that.
 Some people crave baseball . . .
 I find this unfathomable, but I can easily understand why a person could get excited about playing a bassoon.
 It's a great noise - nothing else makes that noise" Frank Zappa